defold/extension-rive/utils/README.md

 *UPDATE 2025-09-20*

-For some platforms we now use the build system of the rive runtime.
+For most platforms we now use the build system of the rive runtime.

 The build scripts do several things:
 * Removes old headers